quicwg/ops-drafts/draft-ietf-quic-manageability.md

 multiple QUIC connections to the same server might be used, given that establishing a new connection using 0-RTT support is cheap and fast.

-QoS mechanisms in the network MAY also use the connection ID for service differentiation, as a change of connection ID is bound to a change of address which anyway is likely to lead to a re-route on a different path with different network characteristics.
+QoS mechanisms in the network could also use the connection ID for service differentiation, as a change of connection ID is bound to a change of address which anyway is likely to lead to a re-route on a different path with different network characteristics.